Learn How To Shoot A Short Movie at NYFA

-The three-week film camp for teens is structured around the production of short films and video content of increasing complexity.
-Each student learns how to shoot a short movie, as well as how to write, direct, and edit their own content using professional HDSLR digital video cameras and industry-standard digital editing software.
-Over the course of the program, students develop skills in screenwriting, camera, lighting, editing, and post-production, as well as how to direct actors.
-When their peers direct, students rotate among crew positions of gaffer, assistant camera, and director of photography.
+The four-week film camp for teens is structured around the production of a few short films and projects of increasing complexity.
+Every week, students work on a different film project, and learn how to shoot a short movie using HDSLR digital cameras, professional lighting packages, and industry-standard digital editing software.
+Throughout the camp, students study and gain actual experience in directing, basic screenwriting, camera, lighting, editing, and post-production workflow, as well as how to direct actors.

 To learn more about NYFA’s teen camps, visit the NYFA Camp Brochure.